Table of Contents

 Americano or Caffee Americano is prepared by diluting an espresso with hot water, this gives it a similar strength but provides a different from a traditionally brewed coffee.
 The strength of an Americano differs from how many shots of espresso are added and also how much water has been added for dilution.

 This coffee drink originated in Cuba.
-Specifically, cafe Cubano refers to an espresso shot which has been sweetened.
+Specifically, cafe Cubano refers to an espresso shot that has been sweetened.

 A Cafe Zorro is a double espresso, added to hot water with a 1:1 ratio.